csggame001/cs_625_data/README.md

 # cs_625_data
 - this contains the provide xls files save as json file and CSV for Homework 3: Re-create Charts
+- this contains the provide xls files save as json file and CSV for Homework 4: Arrange Tables